-The FDA has issued a recall for a certain brand of hand sanitizer.
+The FDA announced a recall for a specific hand sanitizer.

-Here's what you should do if you have hand sanitizer that is part of the recall.
+Here's what you should do if you have the recalled Adam's Polish hand sanitizer.